DTau9/my_portfolio/README.md

 <h1>
-   Build a portfolio using TweenMax (GSAP).
+   Build a portfolio using TweenMax (GSAP)
 </h1>

 <p>